cmda-bt/be-course-18-19/week-1.md

 *   [Guide to Idiomatic Contributing](https://github.com/jonschlinkert/idiomatic-contributing)
 *   [Start your open source career](https://blog.algolia.com/start-your-open-source-career/)

 ### Hand in

 1. **Push your changes:**
 Hand in your progess in your repository on GitHub under your username.
-Make sure you document your

 1. **Create an issue:**
 Mark this assignment as complete by opening an issue on our [GitHub issue tracker][issues].
 Fill in the issue template with the correct information.
 Make sure, in your repository, you include the resources used and update your `readme.md` and wiki with additional information.